Assessment - Measuring Impact of Our Curriculum

 If you are concerned at any point about your child's progress, please do contact the school and either talk to the class teacher or arrange to meet with Mrs Kenzie, Headteacher.

 Working with Children with Talent and High Attainers

 See below our guidance document on how we support children who are working above expectations for their year group, children who have exceptional knowledge, skills and understanding, and children with talent.

-Please see link below to the slides from our Parent Information Sessions for KS1 and KS2 SATS.
+Please see the documents below for our Parent Information Sessions for KS1 and KS2 SATS.